greyhats13/99co-technical-test/README.md

 **Answer:**
 # Technology Stack
 - AWS for public cloud
+- All our services will use docker container both backend and frontend.
 - Kubernetes for Container orchestration
 - Helm for kubernetes deployment
-- Github for repository and Jenkins for CI
+- Our Docker registry will use Amazon ECR.
+- Github for SCM, and AWS Codepipeline with AWS Codebuild to build our containerized application, tag, and push them to Docke Registry
 - Weave Flux for CD that is aligned with GitOps principle
 - ElasticCloud for Observability such as realtime monitoring, analytics, APM, and logging.